ChrisEarlAmar/ChrisEarlAmar-Profile/README.md

 # Hi there! 👋

-I'm Chris Earl S. Amar, a passionate programmer from Bislig City, Philippines.
+I'm Chris Earl S. Amar, an entry level programmer from Bislig City, Philippines.
 Welcome to my GitHub profile!

 ## About Me